StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/likelihood.md

 a random process.
 This may seem to be an abstract, almost philosophical distinction, but how would you go about assigning probabilities to all the models one can come up with?
-Would they vary from person to person, because one may prefer to use the binomial random variablem, and another prefers Poisson?
+Would they vary from person to person, because one may prefer to use the binomial random variable, and another prefers Poisson?
 You see how this can get dicey if we think of these in terms of the traditional “frequency of outcomes” framework of probability.